Missing Middle Housing Projects Small Towns Updates

 The need to import building materials to Hawaiʻi also serves as a barrier to construction that negatively impacts housing affordability on the islands.
 One promising tool discussed during the panel is reforming zoning codes to enable small-scale multifamily housing—like Missing Middle Housing—that can be built more resource-efficiently and provide market-rate attainable housing thanks to affordable-by-design smaller units and construction efficiencies.

 Less than a month after returning from HCPO on the Big Island, Mitali went to Kauaʻi along with other Opticos urban designers to work with Kauaʻi County, SSFM International, and East Kauaʻi community members on the East Kauaʻi Community & Circulation Plan.
 Opticos team members facilitated a series of Community Design Workshops, where the community worked with a multi-disciplinary design team to craft a vision for future growth and change in Kapaʻa and Wailua.
-Coming soon, Mitali and her team will also be hosting a Maui MMH Scan + Deep Dive™ workshop, marking another step in strengthening our relationships in Hawai’i.
+Mitali and her team will also return to Maui for another workshop, marking another step in our continued collaboration on the islands.